Docs

-@stile/node is the server-side client for the Stile API.
-Every method maps 1:1 to an HTTP endpoint, with typed parameters and responses, automatic retries, and built-in webhook signature verification.
+For approved preview users, @stile/node is a server-side convenience client for the Stile API.
+Every method maps 1:1 to an HTTP endpoint, with typed parameters and responses, retries for network failures and 429 responses, and built-in webhook signature verification.

 You can also use the HTTP API directly